www-splitcells-net/net.splitcells.network/README.md

 └── ...
 ```
 > This image illustrates the networks structure by showing relevant parts of the filesystem.

-This project is meant to be part of a project cluster, with a certain filesystem structure in mind.
-The cluster's filesystem consists of a folder containing repositories:

 * [net.splitcells.network](http://splitcells.net):
   This repository integrates all projects, repositories and hosting services, that are part of the network.